AdobeDocs/campaign-classic.en/help/platform/using/ac-glossary.md

 *Context: Campaign Interaction*

-Set of offers defined in Adobe Campaign that can be selected during an interaction.
+An offer catalog is a set of offers defined in Adobe Campaign that can be selected during an interaction.
 The catalog is organized hierarchically with each node corresponding to a category.

 Learn more about [Offer Catalog](../../interaction/using/offer-catalog-overview.md).
 +++

-+++**Offer contact**
++++**Offer Contact**

 *Context: Campaign Interaction*

-A contact from an inbound interaction.
+An offer contact is a contact from an inbound interaction.
 During engine call processing, the contact is associated with a targeting dimension.
 Non-identified, anonymous contacts are attributed to the visitor targeting dimension.
 There are two types of contacts, identified and anonymous:

 * **Identified contact**: a contact that has voluntarily been identified on the channel.
 In outbound interactions, the contact is automatically identified.
 * **Anonymous contact**: a contact that has not voluntarily subscribed through the channel but can be implicitly identified through a cookie.
 This terminology is only used for incoming interactions.